-My contention is that if we leave on one side the Talk Talk initiative the period between Byron and Bailey has been characterised overwhelmingly by stasis camouflaged by meetings which give the appearance of forward movement.
-Thanks to research we know a lot more but it does not seem to have changed some fundamentals.
+My contention is that if we leave on one side the Talk Talk initiative the period between Byron and Bailey has been characterised overwhelmingly by stasis camouflaged by meetings which give the appearance of action.

 Companies seem to have set themselves dead against any major changes or upheavals to their systems such as would follow from the Active Choice option that the children’s organizations and many others favour.
-They want the status quo or as near to it as they can get.
+They want the status quo or as near as possible.

 I hope when UKCCIS does finally meet to discuss the future of Active Choice Ministers will not bottle it.
 If the outcome is simply another milk-and-water easy-to-evade piece of window dressing it won’t just be the Daily Mail asking what is the point of UKCCIS?